TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 - It does the typical tech thing of misspelling a real word.
 - It sounds like "code".

 After the pub, we opened up photoshop, and Flora drew the very first drawing of [tode](https://youtu.be/nER7-DVLEjA?si=Q5zSg2_csphbviY-).
-It was iteration two or three.

 We used my computer for it, so Flora didn't have her usual stylus input, and she had to use my mouse instead.
 This is why the original logo was so wobbly.